U-Szo/OVC-Calculator/README.md

 <br/>
 <br/>

-- Eigenvectos, angles and systems of equations:
+- Eigenvectors, angles and systems of equations:

 Each of the special features has a dedicated tab on the left bar of the calculator.
 <br/>